flutter/website/src/perf/best-practices.md

 Sometimes, apps are janky (not smooth) on some platforms.
-We have found two scenarios that can cause jankiness, and are worth investigating if you are having issues.
-You might have one of the following situations:
+We have found two scenarios that can cause jankiness, and are worth investigating if you are having issues&mdash;you might have one of the following scenarios:

 * Excessive calls to `savelayer()`.
   For more information, check out